Rejowiec Fabryczny

-Rejowiec Fabryczny (/pl/) is a town in Poland, in Lublin Voivodeship, in Chełm County.
+Rejowiec Fabryczny (/pl/) is a town in eastern Poland, in Lublin Voivodeship, in Chełm County.
 It has 4,419 inhabitants (2016).
 Rejowiec Fabryczny is a rail junction, located on the main Warsaw-Lublin-Chełm connection.
 Also, another line originates in Rejowiec Fabryczny, which goes southwards to Zamość.

 The town is a member of Cittaslow.

 History

 First settlements located in what now is Rejowiec Fabryczny were mentioned in the 13th century document, when this area belonged to Kingdom of Galicia–Volhynia.
 In the mid-14th century, the region of Chełm was regained by Poland.
 For centuries, a folwark existed here, which belonged to several szlachta families, such as the Rejs and the Wojakowskis.

 During the Third Partition of Poland in 1795, the area was annexed by Austria.
 After the Polish victory in the Austro-Polish War of 1809 it was regained by Poles and included within the short-lived Polish Duchy of Warsaw.
 Following the duchy's dissolution in 1815, it was part of the Russian-controlled Congress Poland.
 In March 1876, Krzysztof Morawski built here a manor house, surrounded by a park.